jmromer/fake_friends/README.md

 Images come from user contributions on uiFaces.com.
 Posts are non-retweet tweets from the associated twitter profiles (assuming they're public).

-Many thanks to these users for their contribution.
+Many thanks to these users for their contributions.

 ## Future work